ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/index.md

 in the `configuration` block if needed.

-The `protoc` version itself can be set via the `<protocVersion>` configuration parameter as shown above, or can be set via the `protoc.version` property in your POM.
-It may optionally be totally overridden on the command line by passing `-Dprotoc.version=xxx`, in which case the `<protocVersion>` and `protoc.version` will be ignored.
+The `protoc` version itself can be set via the `<protocVersion>` configuration parameter as shown above, or can be set via the `protobuf.compiler.version` property in your POM.
+It may optionally be totally overridden on the command line by passing `-Dprotobuf.compiler.version=xxx`, in which case the `<protocVersion>` and `protobuf.compiler.version` will be ignored.
 This is done to allow users who may have an incompatible system to be able to request a build using the `$PATH`-based `protoc` binary on their system (documented later in this page).